Gpzim98/django-heroku/README.md

 * git add .
 * git commit -m 'Configuring the app'
 * git push heroku master --force

-## Setting the allowed hosts
-* include your address at the ALLOWED_HOSTS directives in settings.py

 ## EXTRAS
 ### You may need to disable the collectstatic